 There are three primary ways for monetizing VOD: Subscription Video on Demand (SVOD); Transactional Video on Demand (TVOD); Advertising-based Video on Demand (AVOD).

 Subscription Video on Demand is probably the oldest and most popular way for monetizing the service.
 It is identical to the traditional TV offer that allows the viewer to watch unlimited content for a flat monthly payment.
 Most of the major streaming service platforms like Netflix, Hulu, HBO Go, Disney+, Amazon Prime Video, and other niche channels (thematic streaming providers) use the subscription-based model.
 SVOD is very beneficial for the users as they can opt-out quickly and change the service provider.
 This flexibility for the users and the increased competition among the players urge the latter to offer appealing content and utilize new anti-churn tactics for retaining their customers.

 Advertising-based Video on Demand is the closest to the traditional television one can get.
-It is free for the viewer, but the streaming is ad-supported, and the content gets interrupted by advertisements.
+It is free for the viewer, but the streaming is ad-supported, and advertisements interupt the content flow.
 Examples of such platforms are YouTube, IMDb TV, Tubi TV.
 The premium content providers often underestimate AVOD as it is considered to generate lower revenues.
 The premium content providers also believe that the viewers are more likely to pay for watching their favorite show without interruptions.
 However, many streaming platforms are utilizing the AVOD model as it gives them the chance to reach a wider audience.

 Hybrid Monetization Model